ausryan/fSync/README.md

+# fSync

+A server synchronization system designed to sync player and world data efficiently.
+Utilizes MongoDB for persistent storage and Redis with multi-region support to provide low-latency performance across servers in different regions.

 # fSync ExternalDataProvider API

 This guide explains how to extend the `fSync` system with your own data fields using the `ExternalDataProvider` interface.